 From there, it should be smooth sailing when the auditor – or the regulator — comes calling!

-Simple can help automate your marketing risk and compliance program.
+Simple’s marketing resource management platform helps marketing teams document, streamline, automate and audit their risk and compliance processes.
 To find out how, book a demo.